tintin10q/computational-linguistics-summary/Prediction/Recurrent neural network (RNN).md

 When predicting tags or labels, you will need to have the correct label for training, as the loss function needs to know what the correct answer is.
 This requires annotation, which is expensive.
 With language prediction you don't need annotation because you can just use an existing text to have a correct answer.
 This kind of prediction can also be done with [ FFNN](Feed%20forward%20neural%20networks%20(FFNN).md) however they don't remember the context.

 ## Stacking layers.
 We can stack as many recurrent hidden layers as we want (but the more, the slower the training).
 You can also stack the neural networks themselves, just like with [Logistic Regression](Classification/Logistic%20Regression.md).
 In this case, you could use the entire sequence of outputs from one RNN as the input to a next RNN or different type of neural network.
-The Neural networks are mostly **self-contained modules** which can be combined in an infinite number of ways, however you should motivate this because running NN can be or is expensive.
+The Neural networks are mostly **self-contained modules** which can be combined in an infinite number of ways, however you should motivate layer choices because the bigger the NN the more expensive running it gets.

-What stacking does, it computes a slightly more abstract version of the input than the last version.
+In essence stacking computes a slightly more abstract version of the input than the last version.
 This is especially useful if you have noisy data.
 We would like the network to learn how to use the abstract feature bundles from the input.
 The lower layers are tuned towards something closer to the signal, while the higher layers are tuned to more and more abstract features.
 This is also how your brain does it, with vision and sound going through multiple layers.

 ### Bidirectional
 RNN do not only go forward (left to right) but they can also go in the reverse.
 You can decide in which order you process the input sequence.
 You can go left to right or right to left.
 You could even have read middle out if you want.
 This will result in different dependencies.